utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 ```

-In this scenario, you'll need to configure the parent directory of `enums` and `messages` i.e. `proto` as your import path in Postman.
+In this scenario, you'll need to configure the parent directory of `enums` and `messages` i.e. `protos` as your import path in Postman.
 The added import path can look something like this: `/Users/johndoe/projects/my-app/protos/`.
 You can configure import paths in a request using the **Import paths option** in the **Import flow** after you select the file to import.

 <img src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-service-definition/adding-import-paths.gif" alt="Adding import paths">